 A close family member or friend may be the person that notices the changes and encourages you to see your GP.

 Your GP will ask about your symptoms and examine you.
-They may also ask about your medical history.
-This will help to rule out other mental health conditions.
+They may also ask about your medical history, and whether there’s anyone in your family with mental health problems.

-If your GP thinks you may have schizophrenia, you will be referred to a Primary Mental Health Care team made up of specialist nurses and mental health care workers.
+If your GP thinks you may have schizophrenia, they’ll refer you to a Mental Health Care team.
+This is a group of specialist nurses and mental health care workers.
 You may also see a hospital mental health specialist.
-You won’t necessarily have to go to hospital.
-These health professionals might be based in the community.
+You won’t necessarily have to go to hospital – these health professionals might be based in the community.

 Your treatment options will depend on your symptoms and their severity.
 You’re likely to be offered a combination of different types of treatment.
 You may have some of your treatment at home or in the local community.

-Your will probably be recommended to take some medicine to control your schizophrenia.
-Medicines called antipsychotics (also known as neuroleptics) are used to treat the symptoms of schizophrenia.
+The medicines used to treat the symptoms of schizophrenia are called antipsychotics.
 These are usually taken as tablets.
 However, some people prefer to have them as injections that work for two to four weeks at a time.
-Medicines can slowly reduce symptoms such as hallucinations and delusions.
-They can increase your motivation and help you to think and speak more clearly.

 You may have to try more than one medicine and different doses until you find the one that works best for you.
 You’ll have a health check at least once a year while you’re on antipsychotic medicine to make sure it’s not making you unwell.

 You may need to be admitted to hospital for treatment if you’re very unwell and at risk of hurting yourself or others.
 This is sometimes called a crisis.
 You might need to be given a medicine to make you calmer (sedation).

-If you don't want to have treatment but your doctor thinks you need it, you may need to be admitted to hospital against your will using the Mental Health Act.
-This will usually only happen if three mental health experts (including two doctors) must believe that you and others are at risk if you don't have hospital treatment.
+If you don’t want to have treatment but your doctor thinks you need it, you may need to be admitted to hospital against your will.
+This uses a law called the Mental Health Act.
+Three mental health experts (including two doctors) must believe that you and others are at risk if you don’t have hospital treatment.
 You have the right to appeal this decision if you don’t agree with it.

 Your psychiatrist should offer you talking therapy, such as cognitive behavioural therapy (CBT) or family therapy.